davidbonnet/astring/README.md

 ## Installation

-If you haven't already, install the [Node Package Manager](https://www.npmjs.com).

-The easiest way is to install it with the Node Package Manager:
+The easiest way is to install it with the [Node Package Manager](https://www.npmjs.com):

 ```bash
 npm install astring